karisigurd4/DocumentLab/README.md

   * Query: ```AllAmounts: Any [Amount];```
   * When we use *any*, results are returned in a json array

-You send in a bitmap of a document and a *query script* and the rest is taken care of for you.
-The results are returned in structured json format.

 # Download

 * Win64-CLI (1.1.1) - [Download](https://github.com/karisigurd4/DocumentLab/raw/master/bin/DocumentLabCL-Win64.zip)